wazuh/wazuh-documentation/source/cloud-service/your-environment/index.rst

 Your environment
 ================

-The Wazuh Cloud environment contains all the Wazuh components running on Wazuh Cloud and ready for you to use.
+The Wazuh Cloud environment contains all the Wazuh components running on Wazuh Cloud and is ready for you to use.

 Learn more about your environment in the below sections.